Fibromyalgia: Genetics

-Genetics play a major role in fibromyalgia, and may explain up to 50% of the disease susceptibility.
-Fibromyalgia is potentially associated with polymorphisms of genes in the serotoninergic, dopaminergic and catecholaminergic systems.
+Genetics plays a major role in fibromyalgia and may explain up to 50% of the disease's susceptibility.
+Fibromyalgia is potentially associated with polymorphisms of genes in the serotonergic, dopaminergic and catecholaminergic systems.
 Several genes have been suggested as candidates for susceptibility to fibromyalgia.
 These include SLC6A4, TRPV2, MYT1L, NRXN3, and the 5-HT2A receptor 102T/C polymorphism.
 The heritability of fibromyalgia is estimated to be higher in patients younger than 50.

-Neuropathic pain and major depressive disorder often co-occur with fibromyalgia – the reason for this comorbidity appears to be due to shared genetic abnormalities, which leads to impairments in monoaminergic, glutamatergic, neurotrophic, opioid and proinflammatory cytokine signaling.
+Nearly all the genes suggested as potential risk factors for fibromyalgia are associated with neurotransmitters and their receptors.
+Neuropathic pain and major depressive disorder often co-occur with fibromyalgia — the reason for this comorbidity appears to be due to shared genetic abnormalities, which leads to impairments in monoaminergic, glutamatergic, neurotrophic, opioid and proinflammatory cytokine signaling.
 In these vulnerable individuals, psychological stress or illness can cause abnormalities in inflammatory and stress pathways that regulate mood and pain.
 Eventually, a sensitization and kindling effect occurs in certain neurons leading to the establishment of fibromyalgia and sometimes a mood disorder.

-Stress
+Stress and adverse life experiences

-Stress may be an important precipitating factor in the development of fibromyalgia.
-A 2021 meta-analysis found psychological trauma to be strongly associated with fibromyalgia.
-People who suffered abuse in their lifetime were three times more likely to have fibromyalgia, people who suffered medical trauma or other stressors in their lifetime were about twice as likely.

-Some authors have proposed that, because exposure to stressful conditions can alter the function of the hypothalamic-pituitary-adrenal (HPA) axis, the development of fibromyalgia may stem from stress-induced disruption of the HPA axis.

-Personality

-Although some have suggested that fibromyalgia patients are more likely to have specific personality traits, when depression is statistically controlled for, it appears that their personality is no different than that of people in the general population.
+Stress may be a precipitating factor in the development of fibromyalgia.
+A 2018 systematic review found low quality evidence supporting an association between fibromyalgia and traumatic events, and noted a lack of prospective studies.
+A 2021 meta-analysis of case-control studies found abuse and other lifetime stressors to be strongly associated with fibromyalgia.
+People with fibromyalgia had approximately three times the odds of reporting any type of abuse, and approximately twice the odds of reporting medical trauma or other stressors.
+A 2024 review of violence and chronic pain in women found "strong associations between an adult history of violent victimization and chronic pain" and that "the impact of violence on fibromyalgia was significant."
+A 2014 review argued that existing evidence entailed too many methodological limitations, such as reliance on recollections and confounding, to support that physical trauma could cause fibromyalgia.

+Some of the other FM risk markers below may include stress elements.

 Other risk markers

+FM prevalence rates appear higher when COVID-19 infections have occurred.

-Other risk markers for fibromyalgia include premature birth, female sex, cognitive influences, primary pain disorders, multiregional pain, infectious illness, hypermobility of joints, iron deficiency and small-fiber polyneuropathy.
-Metal-induced allergic inflammation has also been linked with fibromyalgia, especially in response to nickel but also inorganic mercury, cadmium, and lead.
+Other risk markers for fibromyalgia include or potentially include premature birth, female sex, childhood cognitive and psychosocial problems, primary pain disorders, multiregional pain, infectious illness, hypermobility of joints, iron deficiency, and small-fiber polyneuropathy.
+Fibromyalgia has also been linked with metal-induced allergic inflammation, especially in response to nickel but also inorganic mercury, cadmium, and lead.

+A 2022 review found that between 6% and 27% of people with FM reported an infectious inciting event (e.g. Epstein-Barr virus, Lyme disease), with up to 40% describing worsening symptoms after infection.

+Factors found not to correlate with fibromyalgia

+Studies on personality and fibromyalgia have shown inconsistent results.
+Although some have suggested that fibromyalgia patients are more likely to have specific personality traits, it appears that in comparison to other diseases – when anxiety and depression are statistically controlled for – personality has less relevance, and does not differ from healthy controls.